Downloading / Integrating the JDBC Driver¶

 Integrating the Driver into a Project¶

-<version> tag specifies the version of the driver you wish to integrate (3.2.1 is the latest version).
+<version> tag specifies the version of the driver you wish to integrate.
+Note that version 3.11.0 is used in this example for illustration purposes only.
+The latest available

-The developer notes are hosted with the source code on GitHub.
+The developer notes are hosted along with the source code on GitHub.